SSL/TLS certificate doesn’t cost a penny. Thanks to Let’s Encrypt.

-SSL Certificate is mandatory for any transactional services based business website to comply with PCI DSS.
-It secures the data transmitted from client to server.
-Having SSL (HTTPS) to your website also helps you to boost ranking in Google.
+SSL Certificate is mandatory for any transactional services based business website on complying with PCI DSS.
+It secures the data transmitted from the client to the server.
+Having SSL/TLS (HTTPS) to your website also helps you to boost ranking in Google Search.

-Usually, SSL cert cost more than $200 however if you need a certificate for a non-production environment where data transaction is not critical you may try FREE SSL by Let’s Encrypt.
+Usually, SSL cert costs more than $200; however, if you need a certificate for a non-production environment where data transaction is not critical, you may try FREE SSL by Let’s Encrypt.

-Let’s get it started by using Let’s Encrypt to get SSL cert on Linux environment for Apache HTTP Server.
+Let’s get it started by using Let’s Encrypt to get SSL cert on the Linux environment for Apache HTTP Server.
+The below example is based on techpostal.com hosted on DigitalOcean with the Apache HTTP server.

 Installing Let’s Encrypt